-6.4.1 Net present value analysis
+6.4.1.
+Present value analysis using central estimates

-Table 5 presents the annualised net economic benefit of each credible option for each year and highlights the option with the highest net economic benefit, assuming the central estimates for the key variables presented in the previous section.
+Table 6 presents the annualised net economic benefit of each credible option for each year and highlights the option with the highest net economic benefit, assuming the central estimates for the key variables presented in the previous section.
 For each option, we have selected the optimal timing or indicated for some options that the solution will not deliver a net benefit over the study period.
-The analysis shows that Option 5 delivers the highest net benefit in each year.

 It should be noted that a residual risk-cost and benefit also applies for each option, which captures the costs and benefits beyond 2031.
-We have not shown the residual costs and benefits for each option in the table below, but it is considered in our PV analysis which is reported in Table 6.
+We have not shown the residual costs and benefits for each option in the table below, but this is considered in our PV analysis which is reported later in this section.